wickljas/PES_Board/docs/markdown/servo.md

 ### Connection to the PES Board

-For the PES Board, analog servos are associated with specific ports, outlined as follows:
+For the PES board, analog servos are associated with specific ports, outlined as follows:

 ```
 // pes board pin names